-The Foxglove or White Beardtongue is a perennial, probably introduced, whose stems are erect, smooth and purplish color with a height of one to four feet.
+The Foxglove or White Beardtongue is a perennial, probably introduced to the state long ago, whose stems are erect, smooth and purplish color with a height of one to four feet.

-Leaves are lance shape, broad at the base where they touch the stem (no stalks); they have a shiny appearance and have fine teeth on the edges.
+Leaves are quite variable, basically spatulate to lance shape, broad at the base where they touch the stem (no stalks) or may be slightly clasping.
+They have a shiny appearance and usually have fine teeth on the edges.
 The central leaf vein is prominent.
 The plant has a basal rosette of leaves that are stalked - these remain after the stem leaves have dropped off and the seeds have matured.

-The flowers have a white corolla sometimes with purple veining for nectar guides.
-The upper lip has two rounded lobes and the lower lip has three.
+The flowers have a white corolla, sometimes with purple veining for nectar guides.
+The corolla tube of five connected lobes abruptly inflated forming an upper lip with two rounded lobes and the lower lip has three.
 The flower tube is longer than the flaring lobes but short enough to let the stamens be accessible within the lobes.
-There are 4 true stamens and a single style which hug the upper part of the corolla tube.
-A fifth staminode (infertile or false stamen) lies at the bottom of the tube and protrudes with a hairy tip.
-The base of the trumpet tube is flat.
-The green calyx has 5 long-pointed lobes that are reflexing.
-The outer surface of the corolla and the calyx have hair, the only parts of the plant with hair.
+There are 4 true stamens in pairs of different lengths, with whitish smooth filaments and a single smooth style which hug the upper part of the corolla tube.
+A fifth, a larger staminode (infertile or false stamen) lies at the bottom of the tube with a slightly curved tip hairy with whitish hairs while the filament has more yellowish hair.
+The green calyx has 5 long-pointed lobes (4-8 x 2-3 mm) that are reflexing.
+The outer surface of the corolla and the calyx have glandular hair.

-Seed: Flowers mature to brown clusters of ovoid seed capsules which then split open to release numerous dry brown flattened angled seeds.
+Seed: Flowers mature to brown clusters of ovoid seed capsules up to 14 mm long which then split open to release numerous dry brown flattened angled seeds.
 These are shaken out of the capsule by the wind.
 Seeds need 30 days of cold stratification to break dormancy.
-Plant when the ground is cool - early spring after the last hard frost or in the fall and let winter take care of the dormancy period.
+If stratified, plant when the ground is cool - early spring after the last hard frost or in the fall and let winter take care of the dormancy period.
 Seeds are very small - 130,000 to the ounce.

 Habitat: The plant grows best in full sun, but will tolerate some shade (if you don't mind stems leaning toward the sun) with adequate moisture in loamy type prairie soils.
 It grows from a fibrous root system and forms a woody caudex.
 It will self-seed.

-Comparison: Another Beardtongue which has pinkish to lavender blue flowers is the Showy Beardtongue, Penstemon grandiflorus Nutt., but there the flowers are clustered in 2s or 4s along the upper stem leaf axils; and Pale Beardtongue where the stems and flowers are hairy, and the flowers are white and smaller with the entire plant much shorter.
+Comparison: The closest relative is P. calycosus where the calyx lobes are slightly longer, but much narrower (5-9 x 0.8-1.9 mm), the corolla pale lavender or violet, and the pollen sacs are usually smooth.
+This species is not found in Minnesota but overlaps in many states east of the Mississippi River.
+Another Beardtongue which has pinkish to lavender blue flowers is the Showy Beardtongue, Penstemon grandiflorus Nutt., but there the flowers are clustered in 2s or 4s along the upper stem leaf axils; and Pale Beardtongue where the stems and flowers are hairy, and the flowers are white and smaller with the entire plant much shorter.
+There is a nursery cultivar with deep purple stems, leaves and light pinkish-purple flowers called "Husker Red".

-Above: The inflorescence is tight branched panicle of stalked flowers atop the stem.
+Above: The inflorescence is a conical thyrse with verticillasters atop the stem.

 Below: Note the delicate veins of the nectar guides in the flower tube and the fine glandular hair on the outside of the corolla and on the flower stalks.
-There is fine white long hair on the tip of the sterile stamen - those are the only parts of the plant with hair.
+There is fine white long hair on the tip of the sterile stamen - those and the upper branches of the thyrse are the only parts of the plant with hair.

 Below: 2nd photo - The fibrous root system of Foxglove Beardtongue.